IruneAI/Azure-ML-CapstoneProject/starter_file/README.md

 Please see below the healthy status of the service as well as the testing HTTP requests with a dummy payload.

 ![healthy_deployed_service](/starter_file/images/healthy_deployed_service.png)
 **Fig 07.
 Healthy status for deployed service: heart-disease-service**

+The model could be consumed and tested with different approaches.
+Creating and endpoint.py script or test query the service embodied some JSOn dummy values for features in an HTTP request (post a payload).
+Important to make encode correct HEADERS, body as well as scoring_uri on the request.

 ![model_testing_endpoint](/starter_file/images/model_testing_endpoint.png)
 **Fig 8.
 Testing endpoint programatically.**